kubeflow/website/content/docs/fairing/tutorials/other-tutorials.md

 weight = 50
 +++

-Use the following tutorials to learn more about using Kubeflow Fairing to train and deploy on Google Cloud Platform (GCP).
+Read the following tutorials to learn more about using Kubeflow Fairing to train and deploy on Google Cloud Platform (GCP).

 *  Learn how to [train and deploy a model on GCP from a local